Did you know that according to some estimates, more than 57 million Americans are part of the gig economy?

-If you’re looking for a peer to peer delivery network that is an effective way to cut down on travel costs, PiggyBee is a great place to get started.
+If you’re looking for a peer to peer delivery side hustle that also helps you cut down on travel costs, PiggyBee is absolutely for you.

-PiggyBee allows travelers to post their upcoming trips to a P2P marketplace, along with details like if the trip is recurring and what sort of goods/cargo size you are willing to transport.
+In a nutshell, PiggyBee lets travelers post their upcoming trips to a P2P marketplace, along with details like if the trip is recurring and what sort of goods/cargo size you are willing to transport.